 - Serve as leaders of the profession

-Our affiliations with MCPHS University and Western New England University provide exposure to academia.
+Our affiliations with Massachusetts College of Pharmacy and Health Sciences and Western New England University College of Pharmacy provide exposure to academia.

 - Educate healthcare providers about "best practice" through written and verbal means

 - Effectively communicate teaching points to students in small group, classroom, and practice environments

 - Actively participate in patient counseling and other forms of patient teaching

 - Attend the pharmacy residents teaching seminar offered in cooperation with MCPHS University

 Implement changes to improve patient care and the medication use system

 The PGY1 Community-based Pharmacy Residency conducted by Baystate Medical Center, Springfield, MA is accredited by the American Society of Health-System Pharmacists.